-Hippocampus The hippocampus is also located within the temporal lobe, and is associated with the creation and interpretation of long-term memories.
-For example, if you have a memory of being seasick in the past, the hippocampus would cause other areas of the brain to associate displeasure to travelling on boats.
-Without a functioning hippocampus, it would not be possible to associate emotions to your memories.
+The hippocampus is also located within the temporal lobe and is associated with the creation and interpretation of long-term memories.
+For example, if you have a memory of being seasick in the past, the hippocampus would cause other areas of the brain to associate displeasure with travelling on boats.
+Without a functioning hippocampus, it would not be possible to associate emotions with your memories.

 The brain is so important yet so delicate, and damage to it is very often life-changing.
 To learn more, visit types of brain injury.